-Though the last 5 years have seen hubs and labs set up shop to support early stage startups especially those bootstrapping with infraustructure such as Internet, web hosting, space, mentorship among others, Kenya’s startup ecosystem still needs more to be a success or a real ‘Silicon Savannah’ as many call it.
+Though the last 5 years have seen hubs and labs set up shop to support early-stage startups especially those bootstrapping with infrastructure such as Internet, web hosting, space, mentorship among others, Kenya’s startup ecosystem still needs more to be a success story or a real ‘Silicon Savannah’ as many call it.

 Sam Gichuru, CEO and co-founder at Nailab and an early stage investor, says Nairobi needs more early-stage investors than it currently has.

 “Three years ago saw some early seed fund rush into the market, a bit too early and we saw them run out as fast.
 Now they are coming back, more prepared but want to invest tickets of 250K and above, which is awesome,” says Gichuru.